Millennial Marketing Statistics

 • Around 60% of millennials tend to increase their loyalty toward a brand if they are satisfied with their services.

-• Around 34% of the population in all generation increased shifted their purchasing preferences to online after the pandemic period.
+• Around 34% of the population in all generations shifted their purchasing preferences to online after the pandemic period.

-• Around 60% of the millennials stated that they have been purchasing the product or services from the same brand over the last 10 and more years.
+• Around 60% of the millennials stated that they have been purchasing products or services from the same brand over the last 10 or more years.

 • In the United States of America, around 54% of baby boomers use Instagram to manage their social life.